elasticpath/mvnmin/README.md

 mvnmin clean install -amd -am
 ```

 - `mvnmin` can print all modules to the terminal.
-It does this buy looking for all the `pom.xml`
+It does this by looking for all the `pom.xml`
 files, whether they are associated with a reactor or not:

   ```